 Pueblo Grande Museum

 Supply and Demand: Hohokam Pottery Production, through Aug.
 31, features new research on the Hohokam, which reveals a remarkable economy that relied on the production and distribution of goods at a scale that challenges how we think about prehistoric exchange patterns.
-A behind-the-scenes tour with Holly Young, curator of collections, is offered at 2 p.m.
-Feb.
-11 and 25.
 Tu-Sa, 9 a.m.-4:45 p.m. $6, adults; $5, seniors; $3, children 6-17; free, children 5 and younger.
 4619 E. Washington St., Phoenix, pueblogrande.com, 602-495-0901.
 Pueblo Grande Museum Auxiliary hosts author Lori Hines for a lecture on “Arizona History & Prehistoric Past of the Southwest,” at 7:30 p.m.
 May 6.
 The facility offers free admission on May 16 in honor of International Museum Day.

 River of Time Museum